-He’s currently doing an Original Voices internship with CORONATION STREET and ITV, and writing an episode of DOCTORS for the BBC.
+He is a core writer on CORONATION STREET with ITV and is writing an episode of DOCTORS for the BBC.

-He was recently selected to join the Writers’ Access Group at the BBC, and he was named as one of the 100 most influential disabled people in the UK in the Shaw Trust Disability Power List for 2018.
+He was part of the first Writers’ Access Group at the BBC, and he was named as one of the 100 most influential disabled people in the UK in the Shaw Trust Disability Power List for 2018.
 He is also a Wellcome Trust Engagement Fellow.

 David made his directorial debut with SYMPATHY FOR THE LEMON starring Genevieve Barr and Chris Rithin, and he also wrote the short ALARM, both of which premiered at the Edinburgh International Film Festival in 2017.